ChelseaStats/wp-plugin-get-latest-tweet/README.md

     getTweet();
     }
     else {
-    print 'Did you know you can follow Hediip on twitter @youraccount'; }
+    print 'Did you know you can follow us on twitter @youraccount'; }
     ?>